ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-vector-sf.md

 greensp_osm
 ```

-<br /> The query returns a list which contains multiple sf object, each
+The query returns a list which contains multiple sf object, each
 for a different geometry type.
 (We can call individual elements of a
 list by using `list_object$element` or `list_object[["element"]]`).
 In
 our results, the polygons and multipolygons are likely of interest.